 Kelly met with Eilar Hardy this week.
 If he gets academics organized he'll bring him back to practice after the bye week.— Irish Sports Daily (@ISDUpdate) October 16, 2014

 Updates from Tuesday, Oct.
 14

-Wide receiver DaVaris Daniels and his father Phillip released statements on Twitter this morning:
+Wide receiver DaVaris Daniels released his thoughts on Twitter this morning: